ibexa/documentation-developer/docs/guide/clustering.md

 RewriteRule ^/var/([^/]+/)?storage/images(-versioned)?/.* /app.php [L]
 ```

-_Place (or uncomment the one already there) before the standard image rewrite rule in your vhost config._
+_Place this before the standard image rewrite rule in your vhost config (or uncomment if already there)_

 ##### nginx